Skip to main content

 How land use affects Lake Taupō

-More than 10 years ago, people became concerned about the effects of land use changes on the water quality of Lake Taupō.
+In the 1990s, concerns were raised about the effects of land use changes on the water quality of Lake Taupō.
 Some of the notable land use changes were:

 All these were considered to be likely causes of the increases in nitrogen concentrations in rivers and streams in parts of the Lake Taupō region.
 Because of the age of ground water (median age ~40 y) it has taken some time for the effects of land use change in the 50s to 70s to become apparent in the lake and cause the effects the public began reporting in the late 1990s and 2000s.
 Calculations showed that about 94 per cent of the manageable nitrogen entering the lake came from areas of pasture in the catchment.